 What happens after I apply?

 After your application has been submitted online, the host will be notified that applications are ready to be reviewed.
 NEXT hosts will rank all student applicants based on who they feel is most likely to benefit from the externship experience.
-If we match you with a host, we will notify you and your host by late February or early March 2016.
+If we match you with a host, we will notify you and your host in January.
 It is your responsibility to contact your host to set a date for your externship.

 Should I consider the alumni host to be a potential employer?

 Keep in mind that the NEXT program is not about getting a job or internship out of your experience.
 You may, however, inquire about internship opportunities the organization may offer.
 If your alumni host asks for your resume and/or inquires about your internship or job plans after graduation, feel free to share such information.

 If you are not matched with an externship host, there are still many opportunities for you to learn from alumni.
 Visit our Networking and Mentoring website to learn more about NAA and NCA programming.
 Create a profile in the Northwestern Network Mentorship Program to search for alumni mentors who can help advise you as you search for a job and advance in your career.
 In addition, please visit Northwestern Career Advancement for information on student resources, events, and career opportunities.